How Can I Change a Floor Plan to Meet My Layout Needs?

 Distributing Square Feet within a Design

-M.T.N Architects was able to make these alterations without loosing the original concept of the Crested Butte design, which so many of our clients love.
+M.T.N Design was able to make these alterations without loosing the original concept of the Crested Butte design, which so many of our clients love.

 With these modifications the main level plan went from 2,418 sq.ft. to 2,202 sq.ft This change in size and complexity decreased the turnkey estimate enough for the client to add the bonus room above the garage.